 What most bloggers and WordPress users still don’t get is how the focus keyword is related to their SEO.
 Let me clear every doubt you have on it and give you crystal clear answers to your questions about the focus keyword field so you can use it at its full potential.

-So the problem here is that many WordPress users use on a regularly basis WordPress SEO plugin, but few really know how the focus keyword works.
+So the problem here is that many WordPress users use on a regular basis WordPress SEO plugin, but few really know how the focus keyword works.

 What’s The Focus Keyword?

-First of all let’s clear things up on what is a focus keyword in Yoast’s plugin.
-Have you ever noticed that when you start typing anything in Google search box, you immediately get complementary words and suggestions based on your search?
+First of all, let’s clear things up on what is a focus keyword in Yoast’s plugin.
+Have you ever noticed that when you start typing anything in Google search box, you immediately get complimentary words and suggestions based on your search?
 Those are the most common searches users performed on Google.

 In a SEO view, those are useful insights when developing editorial ideas and listing keywords to rank for (also know as keyword strategy).